davidimoore/ruby-on-rails-interview/README.md

 Feel free to use any libraries, tools, or techniques that you normally would to build a rails application.
 We want to see how you work in your own environment.

-Please make sure to fork this repo.
+Please make sure to clone this repo.
 When you are finished please provide a link to the repo so we can take a look.

 To get started you'll need to run `bin/setup`.
 You can see in the `db/seeds.rb` file that two users are created: an admin and a regular user.
 This app also comes with `devise` already added for authentication.